 As commander of a new division at Valley Forge, with enlistments decreasing and desertions increasing, Lafayette took it upon himself to make sure his troops were living to the best possible standards.
 He donated muskets and uniforms to men in need.
 Known as the soldiers’ friend, Lafayette shared the hardships with his men, even when his rank entitled him to special privileges.

-Even when it was apparent that battle would be postponed until spring, his homesickness worsened, and his wife and father-in-law begged him to return home to France, the loyal Lafayette refused to leave.
+Although it was apparent that battle would be postponed until spring, his homesickness worsened.
+But even though his wife and father-in-law begged him to return home to France, the loyal Lafayette refused to leave.